 Now that the necessary JOBS Act regulations are in place, accredited investors like Bob, Michele and David and Isabella are being bombarded by traditional and new media with information about alternative investment opportunities that are only available to accredited investors.
 They may even have had broker-dealers and other investment intermediaries, private equity funds, venture capital funds, entrepreneurs, and others, reach out directly, seeking to persuade them to allocate a portion of their investment portfolio to such alternative investment opportunities.

 [Editor’s note: Read further to find out Critical Considerations When Selecting a Private Equity Manager.]

 Accredited investors who are not experienced in making such investments will suffer some degree of information overload, as they get up to speed on these investment categories.
 They also need to be wary of scams and schemes designed to take advantage of their lack of knowledge.

 [Editor’s note: To find out how to select an investment advisor, please read What Investors Need to Know When Selecting an Advisor.]

 At the same time, however, the opportunity to diversify into these alternative assets may make sense for you.
 If you are similarly situated to Bob, Michele, David, or Isabella, then you will want to understand this area—even if only to decide it is not for you.

-[Editor’s Note: Check back soon for the next exciting installment of Alternative Assets and the “Average” Accredited Investor]
+[Editor’s Note: Ready for more?
+Check out the third installment of Alternative Assets and the “Average” Accredited Investor]

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.